arso1er/edu.portfolio.yowl/README.md

 5. For production mode, use ```mode=prod docker-compose up -d --build```.
    For subsequent runs, the ```--build``` argument can be omitted.

+More detailed installation instructions can be found [here](documents/installation.md).

 ## Dev team members ✨
 ***